 Graduate assistantship positions are available to higher education students in a variety of areas on the UMass campus.
-The assistantships are 10-30 hours/week, provide a full tuition credit, excellent benefits (including health care), a $25 hourly wage, and all are unionized positions.
+The assistantships are 10-30 hours/week, provide a full tuition credit, excellent benefits (including health care), roughly $30 hourly wage, and all are unionized positions.
 Some students choose to remain at one assistantship throughout graduate school, while others may have several.

 Application Process and Opportunities